VRS X

 Modern Interface & Themes

-Rebuilt from scratch with React.
+Modernized with React.
 Fully responsive across devices.
-Supports Light, Dark, and Retro themes for both the radar and the admin panel — switch at any time without a restart.
+Supports Light, Dark, and Retro themes for both the radar and the admin panel.

 What is VRS X?